-While hospital care and clinical services are an important part of the health care system, Vancouver Coastal Health also uses a population health approach to address the determinants that influence the health of population.
-A population health approach aims to improve the health of the entire population and to reduce health inequities among population groups.
+While hospital care and clinical services are an important part of the health care system, VCH also uses population health approach, which aims to improve the health of the entire population and to reduce health inequities among population groups.
+A population health approach addresses many factors that influence the health of a population.

 In these Health and Social profiles we report on some of the factors that influence the health of individuals and populations in Vancouver.
 These factors are called the "social determinants of health".
 In each profile we include population-level data about income, housing, education, employment and child development.
-We also report on health indicators such as life expectancy, birth rates, standardized mortality ratios and we include information about how health services are used and identify key community resources.
+We also report on traditional health indicators such as life expectancy, birth rates, standardized mortality ratios, and we include some information about health service utilization and identify key community resources.

-Addressing the social determinants of health can improve the health of the whole population and reduce health inequities.
-But Vancouver Coastal Health cannot do it alone.
-We need to work in partnership across sectors and with communities to address local issues, facilitate access to services and strengthen the environments in which people live, learn, work and play.
+Addressing the social determinants of health can improve the health of the whole population and reduce health inequities; but Vancouver Coastal Health cannot do it alone.
+We need to work in partnership across sectors and with communities to address local issues, facilitate create access to services and strengthen the environments in which people live, learn, work and play.
 We hope that these profiles will help VCH staff and our partners in community to identify emerging needs, undertake strategic planning, and implement health-supporting initiatives.

-The majority of the information presented in these profiles comes from BC Vital Statistics Agency, BC Statistics, the 2006 Statistics Canada Census and Vancouver Coastal Health databases (see the References at the end of each profile for a complete list of data sources).
+The majority of the information presented in these profiles comes from BC Vital Statistics Agency, BC Statistics, the 2006 Statistics Canada Census and Vancouver Coastal Health databases (see References for a complete list of data sources).